 Throughout The Smallness of Everything Else, Lewis confronts life and love in our modern world, alongside the many challenges that come with both living and loving.
 It takes you into space, through the galaxy, and lands you solidly back on earth, surrounded by feeling and staring up at the stars.

-In a perfect world, I’d read every book I review at least twice before sitting down to write about it, but that rarely happens.
-Despite being on a tight timeframe with this review, I had to give The Smallness of Everything Else a second read, albeit a quick one.
-I found that to be the best way to truly take in and appreciate the scope of the collection—each page has an element of nuance that demands to be absorbed.
+In a perfect world, I’d read every book I review at least twice before sitting down to write about it.
+In reality, that rarely happens.
+Despite being on a tight timeframe with this review, I had to give this book a second read, albeit a quick one.
+I found that to be the best way to truly take in and appreciate the scope of the collection.
+Each page has an element of nuance that demands to be absorbed.

 It’s impossible to not recognise and admire the craft in these pieces. “note the note,” a poem from the latter half of the book, is a personal favourite and its form is impressive—it’s a piece I will certainly return to.
 In fact, I’m likely to revisit most of the poems in this book (and, at some point, return to reread it yet again!).